Nelibur/Nelibur/README.md

 WCF's RESTful service

-Nelibur already contains `JsonServicePerCall`, but you can create your own custom Service for instance
+Nelibur already contains `JsonServicePerCall`, but you can create your own custom Service, for instance

 ```csharp
 [ServiceBehavior(InstanceContextMode = InstanceContextMode.PerCall)]